hyoretsu/ccideas-mod/README.md

 # Cookie Clicker OC Ideas

 A collection of ideas taken from Reddit/Discord for Cookie Clicker mods.
 Anything goes, as long as you have the sprite/someone willing to make it.
-You can also suggest ideas for unlock conditions/name/quote.
-(By default they'll be very bland, like Cheese cursors and no quote since that'd require creativity which I lack)
+You can also suggest ideas for unlock conditions/name/quote on your tiers/achievements.
+(By default they'll be very bland, like "[tier] [building]" and no quote since that'd require creativity which I lack)
 <br/>
 I get notifications from [Reddit](https://www.reddit.com/user/hyoretsu) and my Discord tag is **Hyoretsu#3939** (preferred)